-SA wants to verify with RAN3 and RAN to understand if RAN3/RAN plan to include the support of SBA over N2 in RAN Rel-19 package that is to be submitted to Dec.
+SA wants to verify with RAN3 and RAN to understand if RAN3/RAN plan to include the support of SBA over RAN-CN interface for Ambient IoT architecture in RAN Rel-19 package that is to be submitted to Dec.
 2023 RAN plenary for decision.